This Whistler Travel Guide blog post is sponsored by The Westin Resort & Spa, Whistler, and all opinions are my own.

 Whistler Travel Guide

-You know I love the Westin Hotels across the world, and the Westin Whistler was one of my favorites!
+You know I love the Westin Hotels across the world, and the The Westin Resort & Spa, Whistler was one of my favorites!
 First of all, I’ll start with the location.
-It was right in the Whistler Village and at the base of the Whistler Gondola.
-Westin Whistler had ski valet, making it the perfect ski in / ski out destination with access to everything.
+It’s right in the heart of Whistler Village and at the base of the Whistler Gondola.
+The Westin Resort & Spa, Whistler has ski valet, making it the perfect ski in / ski out destination with access to everything.

-We stayed in the 1 bedroom suite, which means it came with a fully equipped kitchen – oven, microwave, stove, fridge, dishwasher – and all the pots, pans and plates you’d need to cook.
+The best feature of The Westin Resort & Spa, Whistler is every room comes with a fully equipped kitchen – regardless of if you are staying in a suite or not.
+This is a major plus and rarity to find when it comes to hotels.
+The room is equipped with an oven, microwave, stove, fridge, and dishwasher – including all the pots, pans and plates you’d need to cook.
 For ski trips, having a fully equipped kitchen is a key essential for Ross and I. In the long run, it helps you save money by not having to eat out for every meal.
 We usually cook breakfast in the hotel, then eat out the rest of the time.
-And 1 night for dinner we make a giant pot of spaghetti J
+We attempt to cook an easy dinner in one night – we can’t resist a giant pot of spaghetti and meatballs.

 Another feature of all the hotel rooms, regardless of a suite, is a fireplace!
 Another essential for a ski trip!
 When you come off the mountain, it’s nice to have a warm area to lay all your wet clothing near so it dries by the next morning – especially your gloves!
-It snowed at the base out the.
-Mountain and snowed at the top of the mountain, so our outerwear and coats were more wet than usual as well.
+It rained at the base of the mountain, and by the time you made it up the Gondola at the top of the mountain it would turn to snow.
+Our outerwear coats were more wet than usual due to all the precipitation!

-Westin Whistler also has an amazing spa, pool and hot tub area!
+The Westin Resort & Spa, Whistler also has an amazing spa, pool and hot tub area!
 A hot tub is another must for a ski vacation.
 I loved how there was both an indoor and outdoor hot tub, and the pool was also indoor / outdoor style.
 Here’s a view of the outdoor pool area from our room!